P-p-H-d/mlib/README.md

 ##### size\_t name\_hash(const name\_t list)

-Return the has value of 'list'.
+Return a hash value of 'list'.
 This method is only defined if the type of the element defines a HASH method itself.